pascale-jomedia/jwplayer-shuffle/README.md

 Configuration options:

 - `autostart`: Check if the player will auto start.
 Default is `false`.
+- `repeatelement`: Check if the player will repeat the element (song / video).
+Default is `false`.
 - `repeatplaylist`: Check if the player will repeat the playlist.
 Default is `false`.
 - `shuffle`: Check if the player will shuffle.
 Default is `false`.

 Functions (they all start with `shuffle_` to avoid conflict with your code):

 - `shuffle_playlistItem(index)`: Start playback of the playlist item at the specified index.
+- `shuffle_setRepeatElement(newRepeatElement)`: If no argument, toggle the repeat element mode; otherwise set it at the specified value.
 - `shuffle_setRepeatPlaylist(newRepeatPlaylist)`: If no argument, toggle the repeat playlist mode; otherwise set it at the specified value.
 - `shuffle_setShuffle(newShuffle)`: If no argument, toggle the shuffle mode; otherwise set it at the specified value.
 Empty the array related to the indices to remember.